ghi-electronics/Documentation/software/tinyclr/tutorials/google-cloud.md

 There are also two fields "iat" (issue at), and "exp" (expire), they contains time in Unix Timestamp format.
 You can convert them online by https://www.epochconverter.com/

 >[!NOTE]
->The connection accepts max expire time 24 hours, meaning "exr" - "iat" within 24 hours.
+>The connection accepts max expire time 24 hours, meaning "exp" - "iat" within 24 hours.